jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) subsections (15) to (17) provide otherwise:
   (b) the income is a dividend from a share in a foreign company that is not revenue account property.
 Income taxable under double tax agreement
-(17D) Income of a non-resident that may be taxed in New Zealand under a double tax agreement has a source in New Zealand, except if the income is a dividend from a share in a foreign company that is not revenue account property.
+(17D) Income of a non-resident that may be taxed in New Zealand under a double tax agreement and does not have a source under subsections (15) to (17) has a source in New Zealand, except if the income is a dividend from a share in a foreign company that is not revenue account property.
 Any other source in New Zealand
 (18) Income derived directly or indirectly from any other source in New Zealand has a source in New Zealand.